mozilla-mobile/webxr-ios/README.md

 #  Project WebXR Viewer: An AR Project by Mozilla

-Help Mozilla Research by taking part in Project WebXR Viewer, an augmented reality and virtual reality viewer that lets you navigate to XR experiences just like websites.
+Help Mozilla Research by taking part in Project WebXR Viewer, an augmented reality viewer that lets you navigate to AR experiences just like websites, using Apple/iOS ARKit for it's AR capabilities.

-## In this initial release, you can:

-Browse to websites written using [WebXR](https://github.com/mozilla/webxr-polyfill/), a proposal for extending WebVR with AR support that will work across all XR devices.
-The WebXR Viewer uses Apple's ARKit to display WebXR content using AR.

-Record and share videos taken of your web content in the real world.
+The master branch of this repository is built and availble in the iOS App Store as the [WebXR Viewer](https://itunes.apple.com/us/app/webxr-viewer/id1295998056?mt=8)

+## Experimental Exploration of the Future of WebXR

+This experimental browser lets your navigate to websites written using [our non-standard, experimental version of WebXR](https://github.com/mozilla/webxr-polyfill/).
+The "WebXR" API implemented by this application (the the javascript library) is based on a [proposed draft proposal for WebXR](https://github.com/mozilla/webxr-api) we created as a starting point for discussing WebXR in the fall of 2017, to explore what it might mean to expand WebVR to include AR/MR capabilities.

+The WebVR community has shifted from WebVR to WebXR, and is now called the [Immersive Web Community Group](https://github.com/immersive-web/), with the WebVR specification becoming the [WebXR Device API](https://github.com/immersive-web/webxr).
+You should consider that spec as ground-truth for the future of WebXR, and it is what you will likely see appearing in browsers through the rest of 2018 and into 2019.

+When the spec has settled and is more mature, we will shift this app and [our version of WebXR](https://github.com/mozilla/webxr-polyfill/) to align with it.

-To learn more about Project WebXR Viewer and other ways Mozilla is working to bring augmented reality, virtual reality, and mixed reality to the web, visit our website at [mixedreality.mozilla.org](https://mixedreality.mozilla.org/).
+To learn more about the WebXR Viewer and other ways Mozilla is working to bring augmented reality, virtual reality, and mixed reality to the web, visit our website at [mixedreality.mozilla.org](https://mixedreality.mozilla.org/).

 ## WARNING

 This application is *not* intended to replace a fully featured web browser.
-It is meant only for experimenting with building WebXR applications.
+It is meant only for experimenting with experimenting with WebXR applications on iOS.

 ## Building the app for iOS 11